DavidHe1127/Mr.He_HandBook/System,Cloud/nginx.md

 #### rewrite

-- `last` will re-initiate another request which will then go through the subsequent locations and finds a match if there is any
+- `last` will re-initiate another request which will then go through the subsequent locations and finds a match if there is any.
-- `break` will execute the remaining commands in the current block
+- `break` will execute the remaining commands in the current block.

 ```yml
   server {